 I’ll be honest with you, kid – you haven’t grown much at all.
 Maybe an inch?
 But yeah, the jokes don’t go away, unfortunately.
-The only thing that’s changed about it is that your laugh sounds a little less sarcastic now.
-You needed to work on toning that down.
 People look at you in shock when you tell them that you’re twenty years old.
 The other week, you were ID’d for flu tablets, the woman said you need to be sixteen to buy them.

 That’s really all I have to say for now.
 Maybe, in another five years, I’ll write again telling you what’s been going on.
 Until then, have fun and love yourself a little more.
 Remember, it’s all going to be alright, I promise.

 “To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly” – Henri Bergson.